Mark Taylor

 Mark Taylor, a white man with greying ginger hair and blue eyes, peering over the top of a copy of Crime and Punishment, which he is holding upside-down.

-At the moment, I’m experiment with writing a tiny story every day.
+At the moment, I’m experimenting with writing a tiny story every day.
 I’m also interested in the ways literature and technology influence each other.

 On this site you’ll find info about fiction I publish here and elsewhere, any thoughts I cobble together about the books I read, and very occasional other thoughts.